How is chronic lymphocytic leukemia diagnosed?

 Cytogenetics: For this test, bone marrow cells (or sometimes cells from the blood or other tissues) are grown in the lab, and the chromosomes are examined under a microscope.
 Because it takes time for the cells to start dividing, this test usually takes weeks to complete.
 Normal human cells contain 23 pairs of chromosomes, but some cases of CLL have chromosome changes that can be seen under the microscope.

 In some cases of CLL, part of a chromosome may be missing.
 This is called a deletion.
 The most common deletions occur in parts of chromosomes 13, 11, or 17.
-Deletion of part of chromosome 17 (often written as del[17p]) is linked to a poor outlook.
-Other, less common chromosome changes include an extra copy of chromosome 12 (trisomy 12) or a translocation (swapping of DNA) between chromosomes 11 and 14.
+Deletion of part of chromosome 17 (often written as del[17p] in your medical record) is linked to a poor outlook.
+Other, less common chromosome changes include an extra copy of chromosome 12 (trisomy 12) or a translocation (swapping of DNA) between chromosomes 11 and 14 (written as t[11;14]).

-Molecular tests: Whether the gene for the immunoglobulin heavy chain variable region (IgVH) has changed (mutated) can help your doctor know how aggressive your CLL is.
-In order to check for the change, that gene is looked at in a test called DNA sequencing.
+Molecular tests: Immunoglobulins, the antibodies that help your body fight infections, are made up of light chains and heavy chains.
+Whether the gene for the immunoglobulin heavy chain variable region (IGHV or IgVH) has changed (mutated) can help your doctor know how aggressive your CLL is.
+That gene is looked at in a test called DNA sequencing.

 Imaging tests use x-rays, sound waves, or magnetic fields to create pictures of the inside of the body.
 Imaging tests are not done to diagnose the leukemia, but they may be done for a number of reasons, including to help find a suspicious area that might be cancerous, to learn how far a cancer may have spread, and to help determine if treatment has been effective.